meeoh/CleanSlackFiles/README.md

 First set access token and _domain variables *THIS MUST BE DONE OR IT WONT WORK* <br>
 You're access token also must have the correct permissions or else the deletion will fail. <br> <br>
 Then add `or` cases to line 49 for all the file types you wanted deleted. <br>
+Uncomment line 57, leave it commented to see a report without deletion. <br>
 Finally, run `python RemoveSlackHistory.py`

 # Debugging